 All articles will be refereed to the high standards of IJGT.
 Accepted papers are published online first in a Collection of papers that groups them in a single place.
 At the appropriate time, they will be published in print in a special issue of the journal.
 The first special issue on Combinatorial Games appeared as issue 2 in volume 47 of IJGT in 2018.

-In Portugal, under the auspices of Associação Ludus, Carlos Pereira dos Santos has been organizing the Combinatorial Game Theory Colloquia taking place every two years, starting in January 2015, 2017, 2019, and next in 2023.
-Authors of significant original results related to (or/and presented at) the conference are encouraged to submit them by September 1, 2023 to the International Journal of Game Theory.
-It is the editorial policy of IJGT that all submissions are thoroughly reviewed and screened for quality, so this is not a proceedings volume, but a special issue, having the same high publication standard of IJGT as any other.
-As author comment, please include the line «We are submitting this article to be considered for the issue related to the Combinatorial Game Theory Colloquium IV, held in Portugal in January 2023».
+In Portugal, under the auspices of Associação Ludus, Carlos Pereira dos Santos has been organizing the Combinatorial Game Theory Colloquia taking place every two years, starting in January 2015, 2017, 2019, 2023.
+Authors of significant original results related to (or/and presented at) the conference are also encouraged to submit them by November 1, 2023 to the International Journal of Game Theory, in order to, if accepted, become part of the Collection.
+It is important to note that it is not necessary to have participated in the conference to do so.

 IJGT Collection on Combinatorial Games Guest Editors:

 Urban Larsson, Indian Institute of Technology Bombay, Mumbai, India

 Carlos P. Santos, Center for Mathematics and Applications, Nova University of Lisbon, Portugal

 Bernhard von Stengel, London School of Economics and Political Science, London, UK